Rdevlocal/fashioniqe.com/README.md

 - [License](#license)

 ## About
-FashionIQe is a platform that leverages cutting-edge technology to provide personalized fashion recommendations, trend analysis, and much more.
+Fashioniqe is a platform that leverages cutting-edge technology to provide personalized fashion recommendations, trend analysis, and much more.
 Our goal is to make fashion accessible and enjoyable for everyone.

 ## Features
 - AI-powered fashion recommendations